maha4028/economic-charting/README.md

 <img src="plots/plot_cpi_unrate.png" alt="Plot #2" width="400">
 </p>

-The dashed red and blue lines are the "natural rate of unemployment" and the Fed's target for year-over-year (YoY) or annual inflation, respectively.
-Although the exact figure for the "natural rate of unemployment" is unkown - it usually hovers between four and five percent; Above, I plotted it at five percent.
-The inflation target is plotted at the Fed's stated two percent target.

 ## Phillips curve

-When plotted across time, we see that unemployment and inflation are indeed negavily correlated with a correlation coefficient of -0.433.
-This relationship is described by [the Phillips curve](https://en.wikipedia.org/wiki/Phillips_curve#/media/File:U.S._Phillips_Curve_2000_to_2013.png).
+When plotted across time, we see that unemployment and inflation are indeed negatively correlated with a correlation coefficient of -0.433.
+This relationship is described by [the Phillips curve](https://en.wikipedia.org/wiki/Phillips_curve).
 In our sample, from 2000 to present, we see the highest data point for inflation is from June 2022 and out highest data point for unemployment is from April 2020.

 <!-- ![Plot #Phil](plots/plot_phillips_curve.png) -->
 <p align="center">